 It certainly misses the trendy edge and lively atmosphere of El Raval and the beautiful architecture of El Born, but it is a small walk to get to any of these locations.

 Located at the top of Passeig de Gràcia, this old town is the trendy part of the city.

-Once its own separate village that was enveloped into Barcelona’s growing landscape, Gràcia still retains a character of a town within a city.
+Once its own separate village that was enveloped in Barcelona’s growing landscape, Gràcia still retains a character of a town within a city.

-Trendy shops, delis, bars, restaurants, galleries, Art studios and original version cinemas, this area is a very desirable place to live for the young professionals.
+With trendy shops, delis, bars, restaurants, galleries, Art studios and original version cinemas, this area is a very desirable place to live for young professionals.